TRNC: 26 Positive Covid-19 Cases, 8 Locals | CypriumNews

 26 positive COvid-19 cases in TRNC

-Minister Pilli said that 7 of the positive cases came to our country by air, 11 people were the contacts of the cases detected before, they were under isolation during this period, 8 people were local cases and contact was followed.
+Minister Pilli said that 7 of the positive cases came to our country by air, 11 people were the contacts of the cases detected before, they were under isolation during this period, 8 people are local cases.

 The general situation of 5 September 2020 Covid-19 is as follows;